 This is an example of how Facilitative Questioning helps to approach change in a pivotal way.

-The concepts and principles are transferable to a wide variety of situations, especially the realization of large scale organizational change and strategy.
+The concepts and principles are transferable to a wide variety of situations, especially the realisation of large scale organisational change and strategy.

 This is Sharon Drew Morgen's latest book.

 It's written for sales people, but its core teachings are very relevant to decision-making - for yourself, and especially for helping others.